SEO, Website Design

 On-Page SEO Title Tags

-The title tag should be relevant to the content of the page and contain keywords that you want your page to rank for.
+The title tag should be relevant to the page's content and include keywords you want your page to rank for.
 Headings help search engines understand the structure of a page’s content.
-The most important heading is the H1 tag and all other headings (H2-H6) should be used in order of importance.
+The most important heading is the H1 tag, and all other headings (H2-H6) should be used in order of importance.

 Meta Descriptions

 The meta description appears in search engine result pages (SERPs) below the title tag.
-It’s important not to exceed 156 characters as this is when Google will start truncating your text.
-Your meta description should explain what users can expect to find if they click on your result, and should contain keywords that are relevant to your page.
+It’s important not to exceed 156 characters, as this is when Google will start truncating your text.
+Your meta description should explain what users can expect to find when they click your result and include keywords relevant to your page.

 Image Alt Text

-Search engines cannot see images, but they do read the text associated with it.
-Image alt text should describe what an image is about and contain keywords for better indexing.
+Search engines cannot see images, but they do read the text associated with them.
+Image alt text should describe what the image is about and include relevant keywords to improve indexing.

 URL Structure

 URLs that are shorter and keyword-rich perform better in SERPs than long, cryptic URLs.
-Your URLs should also be relevant to the page and include words that accurately describe the content of the page.
+Your URLs should also be relevant to the page and include words that accurately describe its content.

 Page Content

-Your content should be easy to read and contain keywords that are relevant to your page.
+Your content should be easy to read and include keywords relevant to your page.
 Make sure it’s original, informative, and helpful.
 By incorporating semantically rich terms related to your target keyword, you can make it easier for search engines to interpret the content of your page and rank it higher in SERPs.
-Additionally, writing in complete sentences instead of fragments can help search engine algorithms better understand the context of your page, improving its rankings.
+Additionally, writing in complete sentences rather than sentence fragments can help search engine algorithms better understand your page's context, improving its rankings.
 Making sure your content is easy to read for both humans and machines is key to achieving optimal SEO results.

 Internal Links